McDonald's Championship

-The McDonald's Championship (sometimes called the McDonald's Open) was an international men's professional basketball club cup competition that featured a representative of the National Basketball Association (representing North America) against champion club teams from Europe, the National Basketball League (representing Oceania), and South America.
-The competition was launched as McDonald's Open in 1987 with FIBA sanctioning the event and it was renamed to McDonald's Championship in 1995.
+The McDonald's Championship (sometimes called the McDonald's Open) was an international men's basketball competition that featured a representative of the National Basketball Association (representing North America) against champion club teams from Europe, the National Basketball League (representing Oceania), and South America (although it also featured the Soviet national team in 1987).
+The competition was launched as McDonald's Open in 1987 with FIBA sanctioning the event and it was renamed as McDonald's Championship in 1995.
 FIBA EuroLeague champions participated in the competition from its third edition in 1989, while NBA champions would join from 1995 and onwards.

 McDonald's Open received a lot of media and fan attention and it was held annually from 1987 until 1991.
 Although it was a weekend-long late-October preseason event, both FIBA and the NBA officially accepted it as a Championship.
-It was not held in 1992, 1994 and 1996 due to the participation of the NBA-bound Dream Teams in the Olympics and the FIBA World Cup, and also in 1998 because of the NBA lock-out.

-The all-time scorer of the competition is Bob McAdoo with 158 points in two editions with Olimpia Milano, while Toni Kukoc is the tournament’s all-time leader in assists.
+It was not held in 1992, 1994 and 1996 due to the participation of the NBA players in the Olympics and the FIBA World Cup, and also in 1998 because of the NBA lock-out.
+The all-time scorer of the competition is Bob McAdoo with 158 points in two editions with Olimpia Milano, while Toni Kukoc is the tournament's all-time leader in assists.

 History

 The first competition was held in 1987 and continued annually after that until 1991, when the tournament switched to a biennial event.
-For the first two years, the men's national teams from Yugoslavia and the Soviet Union participated.In each of the nine years the McDonald's Championship was held, the title was won by a team from the NBA, but twice by a close margin.
+For the first two years, the men's national teams from Yugoslavia and the Soviet Union participated.
+In each of the nine years the McDonald's Championship was held, the title was won by a team from the NBA, but twice by a close margin.
 The first time was in the semifinals in 1990, when the New York Knicks trailed Italian club Scavolini Pesaro by three points (107–104) with only 30 seconds on the clock.
 After successfully defending, the Knicks won possession and Gerald Wilkins netted a three-pointer with eight seconds remaining to send the game into overtime.
-The other close game came the following year in 1991, when the Los Angeles Lakers defeated Spanish champions Montigalà Joventut by just two points (116–114).
+The other close game came the following year in 1991, when the Los Angeles Lakers defeated Spanish champions Montigalà Joventut by two points (116–114).
 Virtus Bologna played in the final in 1993 and 1995 losing both times to NBA teams, and alongside KK Split were the only teams to finish runners-up twice.
-In 1997 Atenas Cordoba was invited as South American champions for the first time in the history of the McDonald's Open.
-In 1999, the FIBA Asia basketball club champions, Sagesse Club, participated in the McDonald's Championship, the first and only time Asia was represented in the tournament.The McDonald's Championship was discontinued after 1999 following the 2000 FIBA–EuroLeague dispute which forced FIBA to ultimately lose control of its top-tier European club competition.
+In 1997, Atenas Cordoba was invited as South American champions for the first time in the history of the McDonald's Open.
+In 1999, the FIBA Asia basketball club champions, Sagesse Club, participated in the McDonald's Championship, the first and only time Asia was represented in the tournament.
+The McDonald's Championship was discontinued after 1999 following the 2000 FIBA–EuroLeague dispute which forced FIBA to ultimately lose control of its top-tier European club competition.